safe-together/specification/README.md

 ## Editing and building the specification
 The specification is built using [Bikeshed](https://tabatkins.github.io/bikeshed/).

-Pushing to master triggers the  compliation and publishing in GitHub pages.
+Pushing to master triggers the compilation and publishing in GitHub pages.

 ## Local building & test